cheungbx/SourDoughMaker/README.md

 When the “Confirm to Switch to WIFI” button is pressed, set  the OperationMode in EEPROM to WIFI, then restart the program.
 When the “Confirm to Switch to Standalone” button is pressed, set the OperationMode in EEPROM to Standalone, then restart the program.

-When the Restart button is pressed, display “System Rebooting…”, then reboot and re-initiate from the very beginning.
+When the Restart button is pressed, display on the status line  “System Rebooting…” in RED, pause for 2 seconds then restart the program..

 When the Run button is pressed, start the SourDough Process.